chrischen1/Numpy_and_MINST_With_Convolution_networks/README.md

-# Numpy and NMINST with convolution
+# Numpy and MNIST with convolution
 Based on the submission of Priject1 of MU EECS CMP_SC 8770(2019Spring)

 This is a simple demo for convolution neural networks with Numpy only on Python.
 The sample inputs are from MINST.